ucsd-cse11-w22/ucsd-cse11-w22.github.io/_assignments-drafts/pa2.md

 The class `User` represents users, the authors of Tweets.

-- **Data**: A `User` should contain the username of the account, the display name of the account, and the number of followers (there is more information we could store, but this is enough for some interesting work)
+- **Data**: A `User` should contain the username of the account, the display name (also called full name) of the account, and the number of followers (there is more information we could store, but this is enough for some interesting work)
 - **Methods**:
   - `String toText()`